Pedrolivares1980/recipe-blog/readme.txt

 The app has the following features:

-* User registration and login
+* User registration, login and delete account
 * Recipe creation, editing, and deletion
 * Contact form
 * Recipes page